-During January to March 2021, NIB's loan disbursements totalled EUR 725 million, and the Bank obtained EUR 3,157 million in new funding in six currencies.
-The EUR 4,675 million held in the short-term money market is used to manage the Bank's daily payment obligations.
+During January to June 2021, NIB’s loan disbursements, labelled bond and commercial paper investments totaled EUR 1,266 million, and the Bank obtained EUR 4,855 million in new funding in nine currencies.
+The EUR 5,906 million held in the short-term money market is used to manage the Bank’s daily payment obligations.
 The instrument distribution is shown in the graph below.

 The liquidity investments are limited by the counterparty and market risk framework that applies to Treasury operations.

 Along with the counterparty and market risk framework, Treasury’s liquidity investments follow guidelines that will ensure the assets remain liquid even under stressed market conditions.
 At the end of March June, 86% of the liquidity was invested in accordance with the Basel III liquidity rules of being high-quality liquid assets (HQLA), and 87% of the liquidity was eligible as repo collateral in one or several central banks.
 NIB does not have direct access to central bank repos, but can repo its bond securities via intermediating banks.